undefined

 .

-means “not an object”, JavaScript also needs an initialization value that means “neither an object nor a primitive value”.
-That initialization value is undefined
+However, storage locations in JavaScript (variables, properties, etc.) can hold either primitive values or objects.
+They need an initialization value that means “neither an object nor a primitive value”.
+That’s why undefined